gatechain/gatechain-docs/en/README.md

 * Put forward and implemented an on-chain “Vault Account” .
 This type of account has safety features allowing revocable transaction and damaged private key restoration, thus providing a novel blockchain safety solution to individuals, enterprises and asset sensitive banks.
 * A transaction model that supports retractable logic which called RTM（Revokable Transaction Model）.
-* A blockchain underlying architecture built on top of Tendermint.

 Please refer to [GateChain Academic Research](./gatechain-research.md) for more detail.